abhinav428/customer_churn_prediction/README.md

 ## 📌 Project Overview
 This project predicts customer churn using machine learning.
-We trained and tuned an **XGBoost classifier** with SMOTE oversampling for handling class imbalance.
+We trained and tuned an **XGBoost clafvessifier** with SMOTE oversampling for handling class imbalance.
 Model explainability was added using **SHAP (SHapley Additive exPlanations)** to interpret feature importance and decision contributions.

 ---